 Laparoscopic Ventral Hernia Repair

-A laparoscopic ventral hernia repair is an operation performed to repair a ventral, or abdominal, hernia through a minimally invasive procedure.
-When performed laparoscopically, this surgery has advantages over traditional surgery, including: less scarring, less pain, less risk of infection, and a shorter recovery period.
-A ventral or abdominal hernia occurs when there is a weakness in the abdominal wall which develops a tear or hole.
+Laparoscopic ventral hernia repair is a minimally invasive procedure for repairing a ventral (abdominal) hernia, which occurs when there is a weakness in the abdominal wall that develops into a tear or hole.
 The hernia is created as the inner lining of the abdomen pushes through the opening, forming a sac into which a portion of abdominal or intestinal tissue protrudes.
-A ventral hernia appears as a bulge on the outer wall of the abdomen.
-Ventral hernias vary in severity and may or may not require surgical repair.
+The hernia manifests itself as a bulge in the outer wall of the abdomen.
+Depending on its severity, a ventral hernia may or may not require surgical repair.
+Using laparoscopic surgery rather than traditional open surgery for repair has significant advantages; they include less scarring, less pain, less risk of infection, and a shorter recovery period.

-When an organ gets trapped in the hernia, a condition know as incarceration, or becomes strangulated, meaning that blood flow to the organ is cut off, emergency surgery is required.
-During ventral hernia repair, which is done under general anesthesia, the surgeon pushes the protruding tissue back into the abdominal cavity and attaches surgical mesh to the surrounding muscles to strengthen the area.
+When an organ gets trapped in the hernia (incarceration) or becomes strangulated (blood flow to the organ is cut off), emergency surgery is required.
+During ventral hernia repair, the surgeon pushes the protruding tissue back into the abdominal cavity, and attaches surgical mesh to the surrounding muscles to strengthen the area.

 The Laparoscopic Ventral Hernia Repair Procedure